openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

     internally, to represent the variant semantics intended by the programmer and translation strategy.
 Validation thus defends encapsulation of API points, and supports separate compilation.
-    In general, validation replaces a client-supplied value with an internal token called a _specialization anchor_.
+    In general, validation replaces a client-supplied selector value with an internal token called a _specialization anchor_.
 (As we shall see, this internal token is reified by a Java object of type `SpecializationAnchor`.)
-However, clients are allowed and encouraged to propose previously validated specialization anchors to API points, and the JVM efficiently accepts them without redundant revalidation.
+However, clients are allowed and encouraged to propose previously validated specialization anchors to API points, and the JVM efficiently accepts them in lieu of (unvalidated) selectors, and without redundant revalidation.

   - _Specialized class_: Generally, a class or interface which has been specialized somehow, with some sort of bookkeeping to record